World-of-Workflows/WorkflowsUniversity/learn-workflows/database.md

 - Visible chooses whether the column is visible or invisible to the end user.
 Invisible columns can be used by workflows to store data but are not shown to the user.
 - Indexed means that the column will be indexed for faster searching.
 This is useful for columns that are used to search for data.

-This next section takes about five minutes and over the next five minutes, you're going to setup all the data needed for a CRM environment to manage your sales team.
+This next section takes about five minutes and over the next five minutes, you're going to set up all the data needed for a CRM environment to manage your sales team.

 World of Workflows can store all sorts of data and solve any number of business problems, but in this course we focus on managing your customers and leads.

 Clicking Properties on a type allows you to add columns.
 You add a column by clicking the Add Column button.

-To Customers we are going to add an address which is street address, city, state and postalcode.
+To Customers we are going to add an address which is street address, city, state and postal code.

 We'll then add the website of the customer.
-Notice we make this a You Are Ell datatype instead of a string.
+Notice we make this a You Are Ell data type instead of a string.
 Once done.
 Customers are complete.

 The fields for Customers are shown below: